Summer Travel Study

 We recommend that you budget accordingly to cover optional sightseeing, laundry, internet cafes, emergencies, etc. How much to budget depends on your travel, entertainment, and souvenir choices.
 It is always best to overestimate your spending.
 Take the time to research the cost of living in your destination and the activities you want to participate in while abroad.

 We typically advise students to wait until late March to purchase airplane tickets for summer programs.

 Financial aid for Travel Study programs is available to qualified UCLA students.
 All other students should inquire about financial aid at their home institution.
 For details about the financial aid application process, please visit the Financial Aid section of this web site.

-Participants will reside in hotel in Stratford and dormitory residence in London.
+Participants will reside in a hotel in Stratford and dormitory residences in London.
 Rooms in Stratford are twin occupancy.
-Students will stay in double or triple rooms in London, with shared bathroom facilities, as well as access to shared kitchenettes with a kettle, sink and microwave.
+Students will stay in single, double or triple rooms in London, with shared bathroom facilities and access to shared kitchenettes.

 UCLA Travel Study reserves the right to change housing location.
 Should this become necessary, we will arrange comparable accommodations elsewhere.

 In Stratford, a buffet breakfast is provided daily and dinner is provided Monday through Friday.
-In London, all students will receive a swipe card with 10 GBP meal allowance per day for the residence’s dining hall and cafe.
-The dormitory also has small kitchenettes for student use.
+In London, dormitories have kitchens for student use.
 There are also a number of restaurants and fast food places near the accommodations in Stratford and London.

 Vegetarian options are available.
 However, if you have strict dietary requirements this program may not be able to accommodate your needs.
 Please let us know when you apply for this program if you have any special dietary needs as well as any physical or medical conditions.
 We will advise you accordingly.